knilets/MoneyTracker_Server/README.md

 Configure your own `MoneyTracker.Application/appsettings.json`.
 There is `example.appsettings.json`.
 Copy it, rename and put correct configuration.

 # Migrations
+Migrations are applied automatically from `Program.cs` when the `env = Development`.

 ## Using Visual Studio
 For Migration Process EF-Core Migrations is in use.
 Open PacketManagement Console and Select `MoneyTrackeer.Storage` as a Default Project.